TonyStef/TonyStef/README.md

 ## Hello , my name is Tony

-Engineering student specializing in Electronics, Telecommunications and Information Technology I'm passionate about AI , programming and techonlogy as a whole I develop websites as a side project
+Engineering student specializing in Electronics, Telecommunications and Information Technology, I'm passionate about AI , programming and techonlogy as a whole;
 Currently working at my startup

 # 💻 Tech Stack: